Workday for WSU launched in December 2020. Please see below for the timeline and a detailed list of project activities.

 - Began cutover.

-- Launched the Workday Service Desk, part of the main WSU service desk, to help answer questions and troubleshoot issues.
+- Launched the Workday Service Desk to help answer questions and troubleshoot issues.

 - On December 16, Workday began to handle payroll processing and human resources activities.